flutter/news_toolkit/docs/docs/flutter_development/ads.md

 ### Interstitial ads

 Interstitial ads are full-screen ads that appear between content.
-By default, interstitial ads are displayed upon article entry by `_ArticleViewState`'s `initState` method (`lib/article/view/article_page.dart`).
+As an example, interstitial ads are displayed upon opening each article.
+Please follow Google Ads recommendations and adjust the frequency of interstitial ads for a better user experience.
+This logic is handled by `_ArticleViewState`'s `initState` method (`lib/article/view/article_page.dart`).
 To remove interstitial ads entirely, you can delete the following line:

 ```dart
 context.read<FullScreenAdsBloc>().add(const ShowInterstitialAdRequested());